QuetzalCpp/Topological-Geo-localisation/README.md

 }
 ```

-- Cabrera-Ponce, A. A., & Martinez-Carranza, J. "Aerial geo-localisation for MAVs using PoseNet", 2019 Workshop on Research, Education and Development of Unmanned Aerial Systems (RED UAS), Cranfield, United Kingdom, 2019, pp. 192-198, doi: 10.1109/REDUAS47371.2019.8999713
+- Cabrera-Ponce, A. A., & Martinez-Carranza, J. "Aerial geo-localisation for MAVs using PoseNet", 2019 Workshop on Research, Education and Development of Unmanned Aerial Systems (RED UAS), Cranfield, United Kingdom, 2019, pp. 192-198. https://doi.org/10.1109/REDUAS47371.2019.8999713

 ```
 @inproceedings{cabrera2019aerial,